StackStorm/st2contrib/packs/excel/README.md

 ####set_variables

 For a key (row name) in a given Excel Sheet, set the variables provided.
 If the key does not exist, a new row is created.
-If the variables do not exist, a new column will be created unless "strict" mode is enable, and then an Error will be raised
+If the sheet or variables do not exist, a new sheet or column will be created unless "strict" mode is enable.

 When calling this action, the excel file will be locked during the process.
 If another instance has locked the file, then it will retry by default three times waiting a second between attempts.
-You can adjust these values in the config.yaml
+You can adjust these values in the configuration.

 Example:
 ```